hoangvvo/next-connect/README.md

 ## Features

 - Compatible with Express.js middleware and router => Drop-in replacement for Express.js.
-- Lightweight (< 4KB) => Suitable for serverless environment.
+- Lightweight (~ 3KB) => Suitable for serverless environment.
-- 5x faster than Express.js
+- 5x faster than Express.js with no overhead
+- Works with async handlers (with error catching)
+- TypeScript support

 ## Installation